Ciao! I’m Ermy!

 Born in the Italian city of Naples, Ermy speaks English, Spanish and French in addition to her native tongue, Italian.
 She has been helping dozens of other learners all around the world to unleash their truest learning potential and become fluent in these languages too.

-From training to becoming a cartoonist at the Scuola Internazionale di Comics in Rome, to receiving a full honours degree in English and Spanish combined with Arts from the University l’Orientale in Naples and a Masters degree in Translation, Writing an Cultural Difference from the Universty of Warwick (UK), she then gained her teaching qualification (PGCE) from the University of East Anglia in 2014.
+From training to becoming a cartoonist at the Scuola Internazionale di Comics in Rome, to receiving a full honours degree in English and Spanish from the University l’Orientale in Naples and a Masters degree in Translation, Writing an Cultural Difference from the University of Warwick (UK), she then gained her teaching qualification (PGCE) from the University of East Anglia in 2014.

-She’s been featured on a variety of websites and blogs including: Ilustreando, Parrot time, Jonathan’s Huggins International and Fluent in 3 Months.
+She’s been featured on a variety of websites and blogs including: Parrot time, Jonathan’s Huggins International, the Joy of Languages and Fluent in 3 Months.

 Currently Ermy lives in the pretty city of Chester in the UK and, she often travels back to Italy to visit her family when she’s not busy travelling somewhere else or dancing salsa!

-(By the way, this is Ermy writing in 3rd person.
-I sound so important., right?)
+(By the way, this is Ermy writing in third person.
+I sound so important, right?)

 GET IN TOUCH